sunku/sdk-guide-draft/android_eng.md

 Marketing Moment means the moment you want to engage with your users.
 For example, you may need to deliver the message when the user completes a quest or enters an item store.
 You will be able to use it with the [custom parameters](#custom-parameter) so you can deliver the personalized and targeted message in specific moment in real time.

-To implement codes, simply call load method with passing marketing moment's index.
+To implement codes, simply call **load(index)** method with passing marketing moment's index.
 You can get the marketing moment's index in our [Dashboard](https://admin.adfresca.com): 1) Select a App 2) In 'Overview' menu, click 'Settings - Marketing Moment' button.

 You will call the method after the moment has happened in the app.